im-pratham/developing-flowable-platform/t11-work-with-indices/documentation/README.md

 ## Transforming JSON Variables into regular variables

-By default, when you use subforms, the variables of the subform are indexed inside a single JSON variable.
+By default, when you use sub forms, the variables of the sub forms are indexed inside a single JSON variable.
 This is the most efficient way to store a variable but it's not very helpful when you are searching for data.
-We will create a new Process (`aProcess`) with a task referncing a form with a subform.
+We will create a new Process (`aProcess`) with a task referencing a form with a sub form.
 The following JSON shows how the variables are stored in ES:

 ```json
 {